-‘Evil Twin’ May Be Released From Prison Two Decades After Conviction For Plotting ‘Good Twin’s’ Murder
+‘Evil Twin’ May Be Released From Prison Two Decades After Conviction For Plotting ‘Good Twin’s Murder

-Almost twenty years ago, Irvine, California police referred to Jeen Han as an “evil twin” who plotted to kill her “good twin,” Sunny Han.
-Jeen, 43, has spent 19 years behind bars following her conviction for the crime but she could be a free woman very soon.
+Almost 20 years ago, Irvine, California, police referred to Jeen Han as an “evil twin” who plotted to kill her “good twin,” Sunny Han.
+Jeen, 43, has spent 19 years behind bars following her conviction for the crime, but she could be a free woman very soon.

 The California Board of Parole has recommended that Jeen, also known as Gina, be released from the Central California Women’s Facility in Chowchilla, according to the Los Angeles Times.